Normal Service Desk Hours

 UCCS OIT Twitter Feed

 UCCS offers a free VPN (Virtual Private Network) that allows access to campus resources from an off campus location.
 The UCCSVPN grants access to the campus portal, your Z: drive (excelsior) (enterprise), as well as the Inbox/Outbox (Inbox and Outbox) folders for all UCCS Students, Faculty, and Staff.
 For Library resources, a VPN is no longer required and any additional information can be found at the following link: Library Proxy.

 Note: The UCCSVPN connects your personal computer or mobile device to the UCCS campus network and therefore only works off-campus.

 - If you are on-campus, please note it will not connect over ethernet, UCCS-Wireless, or UCCS-Guest as the VPN is not needed for on-campus connections.

-- You can contact the UCCS OIT Help Desk to confirm the VPN is setup correctly.
+- You can contact the UCCS OIT Service Desk to confirm the VPN is setup correctly.

 - Transfer files to and from your on-campus IT account or a professor's account